 With all the multi-color-coded charts, numbers flying around, and exotic-sounding indicators, it can be a bit daunting when you first arrive at a trading site.
 But don’t let information overload put you off because most of what you see isn’t relevant for basic trading.

-Below we will take a look at which exchanges provide the easiest on-ramp for new traders.
+Below we will take a look at which crypto exchange provides the easiest on-ramp for new traders.
 These platforms offer mainly the same features, but the way they are arranged and presented can make a big difference to their usability.
 This is serious stuff because you will have real money at stake.
 Being confident and in control of what you are doing is critical.
 Check it out below.

-At this stage of 2021, the usual suspects are seeing a huge boost to their customer base.
-The recent bull market has piqued society’s interest in cryptocurrency once again, and lots of them want in on the action.
-We also see DeFi projects breaking out as an eventual challenge to the centralized exchanges.
+The recent bull crypto market has piqued society’s interest in digital currency once again, and lots of them want in on the action.
+We also see DeFi projects breaking out as an eventual challenge to the centralized crypto exchange.

 Which trading platform is best for you depends on your experience and requirements – your physical location, the coins and tokens you want to trade, and the types of trade you want to make.

 - Best Apps for Trading Crypto – Trade On The Go!

 - Best Crypto Trading Tools: Crypto Resources for Analysis

 - Best Crypto Charting Software & Tools For Bitcoin & Altcoin Traders